Aircraft & UAVs

 C-5 Galaxy

-The Lockheed C-5 Galaxy is a U.S. heavy strategic airlifter family built by Lockheed Martin for outsized cargo and personnel transport.
-The aircraft's nose and aft cargo doors, 28-wheel landing gear, and intercontinental lift capacity made it the U.S. Air Force's largest transport and a standard global airlift platform from the Vietnam era onward.
+The Lockheed C-5 Galaxy is a U.S. heavy strategic airlifter family built for outsized cargo, vehicle, and personnel transport.
+Its nose and aft cargo doors, kneeling landing gear, and intercontinental lift capacity made it a central U.S. mobility platform in conflicts from Vietnam-era evacuation airlift and the 1973 Yom Kippur War resupply through the Gulf War, Afghanistan, Iraq, and Operation Inherent Resolve.

 Profile